 The Nord Center Sexual Assault Care Unit

 The Sexual Assault Care Unit (SACU) at the Nord Center is where residents of Lorain County can go to obtain medical care immediately after experiencing sexualized violence.
 Hospitals in the area, such as Mercy Allen, will refer patients to the SACU unless the patient needs medical care in the hospital for mental or physical reasons.
-The SACU has capabilities that hospitals do not, such as privacy, an added level of comfort, and high-quality equipment that is used in the process of evidence collection.
+The SACU has capabilities that hospitals do not, such as privacy, an added level of comfort, and high-quality equipment that is used during the sexual assault forensic exam, also known as a rape kit.
 Campus Safety can provide free rides to the SACU.
 You will be asked to identify yourself to Campus Safety for transportation purposes, but you will not be required to report a reason for the ride to the Nord Center.
 You may take a support person along with you.

 NEED TO KNOW: The phone number at SACU may be staffed by Oberlin students; you can request an advocate who is not an Oberlin student.